microsoft/azure_arc/azure_arc_servers_jumpstart/docs/policies_mma.md

   ![](../img/vm_policies/05.png)

-* We can now add a remediation task by clicking on the Initiative 'Enable Azure Monitor' and selecting 'Create Remediation Task'
+* We can now add a remediation task by clicking on the Initiative 'Enable Azure Monitor' and selecting 'Create Remediation Task'.

   ![](../img/vm_policies/06.png)

-* Under 'Policy to remediate' choose '[Preview] Deploy Log Analytics Agent to Linux Azure Arc machines' and select 'Remediate'
+* Under 'Policy to remediate' choose '[Preview] Deploy Log Analytics Agent to Linux Azure Arc machines' and select 'Remediate'.

   ![](../img/vm_policies/07.png)